top of page

 • Beneficiary disputes

-• Disinherited beneficiaries
+• Disinherited beneficiaries or unequal estate distributions

 What we do for you

-• Communicate with other parties where appropriate
+• Communicate with executors, beneficiaries, attorneys, or other parties where appropriate.

-• Take formal steps when necessary
+• Take formal legal steps when needed to protect your interests.

-What to bring
+What to expect

 03